ansible/ansible-kubernetes-modules/README.md

 $ ansible-galaxy install git+git@github.com:ansible/ansible-kubernetes-modules.git,ansible2.5
 ```

-### Using the modules
+### Accessing the modules and plugins

-To use the modules, add it to a playbook like so:
+To use the modules and plugins delivered in this role, reference it in a playbook like so:

 ```
 ---
 - hosts: localhost
-  remote_user: root
+  connection: local
+  gather_facts: no

   roles:
     - role: ansible.kubernetes-modules
       install_python_requirements: no

   tasks:
     - name: Create a new project
       openshift_raw: